Licensed Venue for Weddings and Civil

 There are many opportunities for romantic photographs at Thornham.
 Although most of the walled gardens will remain private, the bridge itself will be available as well as some parts of the garden.

 For our own wedding we had games and a samba workshop in the field, as well as parking for about 50 cars, and camping places all along the river.
 Depending on the time of year it would be possible for guests to arrange a marquee in the field for their reception.
-Power and water are close by.
+Power and water are available and there is a basic kitchen opening onto the field with a fridge, microwave and hot and cold water.

 We would welcome couples who would like to make their event as environmentally friendly as possible.
 We have a large solar PV installation and export more power to the grid than we use.
 So any electricity used would effectively be solar.
 We also have solar water heating.
 During winter we do not usually heat the hall but can do so either with gas central heating or using the fireplace with wood entirely from our own trees, making this heating carbon neutral.
 We have large supplies of greenery and (depending on the time of year) flowers, that could be used for decoration and would have no carbon cost.
 We would be happy to work with couples who would like to make their wedding or other ceremony as green as possible.